metasfresh/metasfresh-documentation/pages/concepts/data_lifecycle_management.md

 * set up an "archive" table space
 * figure out the dependency relations and how a minimal partition with `M_HU_Attribute` would look like (i.e. figure out which tables actually reference `M_HU_Attribute`).
 * depending on the result, create a minimal part of the "partitioner" infrastructure
-* set up partition tables, indexes FK-constraints etc, keeping in mind that we need to to this automatically in further increments
+* set up partition tables, indexes FK-constraints etc, keeping in mind that we need to do this automatically in further increments
-* create a minimal part of the "migrator" infrastructure, so that we can move records from one table to the other; maybe a DB function that is run via SQL-async is already enough
+* create a minimal part of the "migrator" infrastructure, so that we can move records from one table to the other; maybe a DB function that is run via SQL-async is already enough.

-=== metasfresh-SQL ===
+### metasfresh-SQL

-* Find the places where we actually generate our SQL and make sure that we only select records with `COALESCE(DLM_ArchiveLevel,0) = 0` and that only if the respective table actually has a DLM_ArchiveLevel column.
+* Find the places where we actually generate our SQL and make sure that we only select records with `COALESCE(DLM_ArchiveLevel,0) = 0`, and ofc only if the respective table actually has a DLM_ArchiveLevel column.

-=== partitioner ===
+### partitioner

 Figure out how the partitioner needs to be configured if we want to archive "Order, Inout, Invoice" "stuff" and implement it

 This might include a process which analyzes `AD_Table` and `AD_Column` and writes the results into the config data, to be fine-tuned.

-=== migrator ===
+### migrator

-Flesh out the table-to-table implementation; this certainly includes code to create new partitions and FK constraints.
+Flesh out the table-to-table implementation; this certainly includes code to turn "normal tables into "DLM-enabled" tables ( create new partitions, FK constraints etc).

-=== take stop and see what's next ===
+###take stop and see what's next

-== Q&A ==
+## Q&A

-=== How time consuming is it to add another column to a large table?===
+### How time consuming is it to add another column to a large table?

 `alter table M_HU_Attribute add column DLM_ArchiveLevel integer` is fast, because it just adds the column to the table metadata, but not assignes a value to any row.